Why Do Cats Scratch People, Walls, And Pretty Much Everything Else?

 Cats often do whatever they want, however they want, and wherever they want.
 And one of the biggest problems for pet parents is their cats’ compulsive scratching.

-Scratch marks on the furniture, curtains, even the walls – chances are you’ve seen them there, and everywhere else, if you own a headstrong kitty.
+Scratch marks on the furniture, curtains, the walls, even your own skin– chances are you’ve seen them everywhere.

 It doesn’t really matter how many posts and pads you buy if you don’t teach the cat to stop clawing at the surfaces that don’t belong to it!